ParkWithEase/parkeasy/docs/AcceptanceTests.md

 # ParkEasy Manual Tests
-These manual tests should be run before every release of the Calculator app.
+These manual tests should be run before every release of the ParkEasy app.

 ## ParkEasy Smoke Tests